-The Electrical Resources Pooling Agreement allows for the purchase and sale of capacity and energy between MEAN and other power project participants at both fixed and variable rates under the applicable service schedules.
+Firm power service agreements allow for the purchase and sale of capacity and energy between MEAN and other power project participants at both fixed and variable rates under the applicable service schedules.

-By execution of the Electrical Resources Pooling Agreement and a firm power service agreement under the applicable service schedule, twenty-one participants have committed total capacity and energy output of participant-owned generating units (approximately 154 MW) to MEAN.
-The Service Schedule M, Total Power Requirements Power Purchase Agreements provide that compensation for generating plants committed to pooling will be based upon the facilities' accredited capability and will be paid at the rate established in the Rate Schedule as modified from time to time upon the determination of the Board of Directors of MEAN.
-MEAN will also pay a proportionate share of fuel and operation and maintenance costs based on energy actually delivered at rates established by the Board of Directors of MEAN.
-For Service Schedule K, K-1 and J Participants, these rates are to be established by the Management Committee.
+By execution of a firm power service agreement under the applicable service schedule, 19 participants have committed total capacity and energy output of participant-owned generating units (approximately 123 MW) to MEAN.
+The Total Power Requirements Power Purchase Agreements provide that compensation for generating plants committed to pooling will be based upon the facilities' accredited capability and will be paid at the rate established in the Rate Schedule as modified from time to time upon the determination of the Board of Directors of MEAN.
+MEAN will also pay a proportionate share of fuel and operation and maintenance costs based on energy delivered at rates established by the Board of Directors of MEAN.
 The remaining participants who have not committed their total energy resources are able to make sales of available surplus capacity as requested by MEAN at various negotiated rates.
-Costs related to member generation capacity and energy output agreements are included in purchased power costs in the table above.
+Costs related to participant committed facilities and energy output agreements are included in purchased power costs in the table of electric energy costs included in Note 9.